Things to do

-There is a range of holiday accommodation—private camping areas, hostels, resorts and holiday units—throughout the area adjacent to Daintree National Park.
+There is a range of holiday accommodation—private camping areas, hostels, resorts and holiday units—throughout the area adjacent to Daintree National Park (CYPAL).
 For more information see the tourism information links.

 This trail climbs from the coastal lowlands of Cape Tribulation, up the rainforest-clad ridge of Mount Sorrow to a lookout offering views of the beautiful Daintree coastline, Snapper Island and beyond.